Jonathan Haggerty

-Jonathan Haggerty (born 18 February 1997) is a British Muay Thai fighter currently signed with ONE Championship.
-He is a former ONE Flyweight Muay Thai World Champion.
-As of March 6, 2023, he is ranked #5 in the ONE Bantamweight Muay Thai rankings.
+Jonathan Haggerty (born 18 February 1997) is a British professional Muay Thai fighter and kickboxer currently signed with ONE Championship.
+He is the reigning ONE Bantamweight Kickboxing World Champion and former ONE Flyweight & Bantamweight Muay Thai World Champion.

+Holding wins over Sam-A and Nong-O Gaiyanghadao, Haggerty is considered to be one of the best British Muay Thai fighters of his generation.

 Background

 Haggerty grew up in Walworth Road, London, with a younger brother and two younger sisters.
 He learned Muay Thai from his father at the age of 7, and he started competing as an amateur at the age of 12.
+He is a supporter of his local football team Millwall FC.

 Muay Thai career

 Early career

 Haggerty made his professional debut in 2014, against Anthony Edwards, winning the fight by a fourth round TKO.
 He would win his next four fights by stoppage, before fighting Gery Bavetta at Muaythai Mayhem for the ISKA World Super-Featherweight Muay Thai title.
 He defeated Bavetta by a third round knockout.

 In his next two fights, Haggerty defeated Geo Marchese and James O'Connell by a first round stoppage.
 He suffered his first professional loss during Yokkao 28, losing a decision to Ja Kiatphontip.
 He rebounded with a second round knockout of Keith McLachlan at Yokkao 29.
 He was scheduled to fight Liam Harrison at Yokkao 31, but the fight would later fall through.
 Harrison was replaced by Superlek Kiatmuu9, with Superlek winning by TKO.
 Before appearing at Yokkao 31, Haggerty won the WBC Muaythai Super Featherweight International title with a TKO of Isaac Araya.